lvc0107/CONAE_WRF_CHIMERE/README.md

          2) `export CHIMERE_PASS=****`
       4) `DOCKER_BUILDKIT=1 docker build -t chimere_conae:<new_tag> --secret id=secret_user,env=CHIMERE_USER --secret id=secret_pass,env=CHIMERE_PASS .`
       where <new_tag> identify the latest change.
       5) After running locally and check the tests are ok, if there is some change, push it to GitHub.
-This will trigger a GitHub action which builds a new docker image and pushes it to the docker hub registry
+This will trigger a GitHub action which builds a new docker image and pushes it to the docker hub registry.

 2) Create and enter the container: